vinenoobjelly/jellyfishlights-py/readme.md

 # Add an event to the schedule
 event = ScheduleEvent(
-    # Must be in YYYYMMDD or MMDD format for calendar events.
+    # Must be in YYYYMMDD format for calendar events.
 If specifying a range, include each individual day
+    # Even though a year must be specified the event will run annually
-    days = ["1231", "0101", "0102"],
+    days = ["20231231", "20230101", "20230102"],
     # days = ["M", "T", "W", "TH", "F", "SA", "S"], <-- Example for a daily schedule event
     actions = [
         ScheduleEventAction(